• Blog

 Types of Sets

-There are many types of sets and different names for them depending on where you play.
-Before diving in, here are some key concepts that determine what options you have:
+There are many types of sets, and names vary depending on where you play.
+Before getting into specifics, here are some key concepts that determine what options you have:

 Out-of-system: When the pass is poor, off-target, or your team is scrambling.
 Your options shrink, and you're typically sending higher, slower sets to give your hitters time to adjust.